dyerc/craft-flux/README.md

 - Process image transforms on demand, only when they are requested by the user
 - Automatically serve WebP to browsers that support it without having to explicitly define WebP transforms in your templates
 - Supports all Craft filesystems, including local folders
-- Compatible with your existing Craft template code and named transforms.
+- Compatible with your existing Craft template code, named transforms and focal points.
 Simply enable Flux and your templates don't need to change
 - Transforms are completely URL based, no database queries are needed
-- Automatically purge and invalidate CloudFront when assets change
+- Automatically purges transformed files when assets change

 <br>
 <p><img src="https://raw.githubusercontent.com/dyerc/craft-flux/master/docs/resources/how_it_works.svg"></p>